Tiledesk/tiledesk/helm/README.md

 helm install my-tiledesk helm
 ```

-The command deploys Tiledesk on the Kubernetes cluster in the default configuration.
+The command deploys Tiledesk on the Kubernetes cluster in the default namespace.

 # Open the dashboard
 Open the browser at http://<YOUR_INGRESS_IP>/dashboard/ and signin as admin with :